 Improving the energy efficiency of your property is not an easy task.
-Whether you are a landlord, owners or tenant it could be time consuming and very expensive.
+EPC London and EPC Glasgow can make this easier for you with helpful tips.
+However, whether you are a landlord, owner, or tenant it could be time consuming and very expensive.
 Fortunately there are a series of funding options available, to help you with this challenging project.

 1. HEEPS: Cashback Scheme